 The schedule also includes some stops that don't exist on the CTA line, for example, there is an entry for "Old Orchard", but no CTA line for that exists, and the only reference I could find to it was a cancelled extension on the Yellow line in 2009.

 This was easy to process.
-If the stop doesn't exist (no map location), then it is ignored during the mapping process.
+If the stop doesn't exist (no map location), then it is ignored during the merging process.

 Processing the Schedule

 In order for the microcontroller to consume the schedule easily (the schedule file is 171MB), I decided that the trains at each stop at any given point in time can be represented as a boolean list, sorted by the map id of each location.
-I noticed that the stop arrival times were broken up into 30 second segments, so I only had to have 24 hours x 60 minutes x 2 30 second chunks = 2880 unique lines.
+I noticed that the stop arrival times were broken up into 30 second segments, so I only had to have 24 hours x 60 minutes x 2 x 30 second chunks = 2880 boolean characters per station.